LostArtefacts/TR-Rando/TRRandomizerCore/Resources/Documentation/ENEMIES.md

 Note that mummies can appear as flying mutants in other levels.
 This model is present in City of Khamoon but is unused in the original game.

+### Bacon Lara
+Bacon Lara will always appear in her OG room in Atlantis, *unless the level is mirrored and TombATI is being used*.
+In this case, an alternative way to open the door will be provided.

 ## No Restrictions Mode
-This mode will switch off _**most**_ of the above restrictions.
-The following will always remain:
+In Tomb1Main, "No Restrictions" mode will switch off each of the above restrictions, apart from Pierre always being killable.

+In TombATI, the following restrictions will always remain:
 * Pierre always being killable
-* Torso appearing in Great Pyramid
+* SkateboardKid appearing in Natla's Mines only
-* SkateboardKid being limited to one per level and to specific rooms
-* Natla appearing once per level
+* Natla appearing in Great Pyramid only
-* SkateboardKid and Natla not sharing a level

 This mode will also allow land enemies to appear underwater as the engine does not kill them (as in TR2 onwards).